 Procedure for Arranging Student Accommodation

-1. To request an Accommodation, students should contact the appropriate campus co-ordinating centre as follows:
+1. To request an Accommodation including an Accommodation for a Comfort or Service Animal (as defined in the Animals on Campus policy (in development)), students should contact the appropriate campus co-ordinating centre as follows:

-- St. John’s campus - Glenn Roy Blundon Centre, University Counselling Centre
+- St. John’s campus - Glenn Roy Blundon Centre, Student Life

 - Marine Institute – Student Affairs Office, Academic and Student Affairs

-- Grenfell Campus - Learning Centre, Department of Student Affairs
+- Grenfell Campus - Learning Centre, Department of Student Services

 2. Self-identifying with a Disability and requesting an Accommodation sufficiently early will assist with providing any Accommodation.
 Although exceptions based on individual circumstances will be considered, Accommodation cannot be guaranteed for the current semester, session, course, work placement, event or activity, if students do not identify themselves in a timely manner as follows:

 a.
-At least six weeks before semester course registration in the case of new students
+At least six weeks before course registration in the case of new students

 c.
 As soon as possible, in the case of students who develop a disability, either permanently or temporarily, and students with a Disability whose health status changes significantly during their time at the University